Fever is when your core body temperature is raised above the normal 37 degrees Celsius.

 - are still feverish after 3 days of home treatment or seem to be getting sicker

-- are shivering or shaking uncontrollably, or have chattering teeth
+- are shivering or shaking uncontrollably, or have chattering teeth, and it doesn’t stop within an hour or so

 - have a severe headache that doesn’t get better after taking painkillers